tfgg/yournextmep/_candidates/eu2014/labour/andrea-biondi.md

 person: andrea-biondi
 region: london
 party: labour
-title: London - Labour Party - Andrea Biondi
+title: Andrea Biondi is running for MEP in London for the Labour Party
 incumbent: false
 ---